 Comprehension is important for every student.
 It is the fifth principle of reading.
 Comprehension brings together the principles of reading: phonemic awareness, phonics, fluency, and vocabulary.
 This makes it so that you can read and understand quickly.
-This also aids both in your use of and understanding of words, sentences, and paragraphs quickly.
+This also aids in your use of and understanding words, sentences, and paragraphs quickly.
 When you are able to read quickly, comprehend, categorize, and use what you have read, true learning happens.

 The Five Principles of Reading

 For more direct instruction on improving reading skills that include the five principles of reading, enroll in our Summer Reading Program.
 Here, we teach the five principles of reading in a step-by-step way through video lessons and worksheets.